Java-class/TR-Candlestick/README.md

 their data feeds based on their preferences.
 The Candlestick System allows for seamless integration with other financial applications, enabling traders, analysts, and investors to make informed decisions based on real-time market data.

-In summary, the Candlestick System is a robust and scalable solution for computing instrument and quote prices over WebSocket using Java, Spring Boot, and Redis.
+In summary, the Candlestick System is a robust and scalable solution for a computing instrument and quote prices over WebSocket using Java, Spring Boot, and Redis.
 It provides real-time updates, allowing users to analyze price movements and make informed decisions.
 With its efficient architecture and powerful features, the Candlestick System is a valuable tool for anyone involved in financial markets.